-Guillaume Rondan: french expat in Vietnam
+Guillaume Rondan: French Expat in Vietnam

 My name is Guillaume and I am the creator of this blog.
 I have been living abroad in Southeast Asia for 3 years now.
 I started with a 6-month experience in Cambodia and finally settled in Vietnam.

-Internet Entrepreneur specialised in marketing, I have decided to create this blog to share with you the tips, ideas, and information that I consider essential for anyone who aspires to come and live in Southeast Asia.
+As an Internet Entrepreneur specialized in marketing, I have decided to create this blog to share with you the tips, ideas, and information that I consider essential for anyone who aspires to come and live in Southeast Asia.
 This includes public information available on the same site, YouTube videos featuring interviews with young French-speaking people and expatriates living in Southeast Asia, as well as a private newsletter in which I discuss more personal or sensitive information that cannot be shared publicly.

 Southeast Asia: Thailand, Cambodia, Vietnam

-When we talk about Southeast Asia, it corresponds to the three countries Thailand Cambodia Vietnam.
+When we talk about Southeast Asia, it corresponds to the three countries of Thailand Cambodia and Vietnam.
 Today the blog does not yet cover other countries such as Laos, Burma, Malaysia or any other country in this part of Asia.
 Having travelled or lived for many months in these countries, I decided to focus on them in order to be able to cover a range of topics and concerns that concern expatriates who wish to settle in these countries.

-Today Cambodia, Vietnam and Thailand constitute 3 very attractive countries for young French-speaking people who wish to embark on an international adventure or retirees who wish to come and settle in these countries for several years.
+Today Cambodia, Vietnam and Thailand constitute three very attractive countries for young French-speaking people who wish to embark on an international adventure or retirees who wish to come and settle in these countries for several years.

 The concerns of young people looking for work, entrepreneurs who want to start a project to open a branch abroad, pensioners who want to buy land or an apartment for their old age are not the same.
-To illustrate it, Stéphanie Do, French Deputy and president of the France-Vietnam friendship group, highlighted the innovation and synergies that can be found between French companies such as Gameloft and Vietnam.
+To illustrate it, Stéphanie Do, French Deputy and President of the France-Vietnam friendship group, highlighted the innovation and synergies that can be found between French companies such as Gameloft and Vietnam.